Cub Scouting

 No Way!

-Unlike other extra curricular activities, Cub Scouts is designed to fit your busy family schedule.
+Unlike other extracurricular activities, Cub Scouts is designed to fit your busy family schedule.
 Is it baseball or basketball season?
 No Problem!
 We encourage our Scouts to do other things outside of Scouting, like join sports team, school clubs, or get involved in their church or community.
 Cub Scouts follows the school calendar and because you determine the pace and involvement of your child, Cub Scouting is flexible and can easily be integrated into your forever changing life style.

 Frequently Asked Questions